-Teaching MBCT internationally
+Teaching MBCT in China

 First stop was Hong Kong, where OMC Founding Director and Honorary Senior Research Fellow Mark Williams taught on the MBCT Foundations Course with S. Helen Ma, OMC Associate and Founding Teacher of the Hong Kong Center for Mindfulness.